PythonshellDebugwindow/circles/documentation/02 - Your first programs.md

 ## 5 A while loop
 ![A while loop](../images/program-5.png?raw=true)

-The program depicted above implements a "while loop".
+The program depicted above implements a while loop.
 First, the program increments the circle on the left side of the longest path; let's call that circle C. Then, since C's value is three, which is, of course, greater than zero, the conditional priority path is taken and C's value is decremented.
 This repeats twice; after the third time, C's value is zero, and so the conditional priority path is ignored and the priority path is taken; since there no other paths leading out of the circle which the priority path leads to, the program halts.
-The southernmost two circles can be thought of as the "body" of the while loop, and the conditional priority path as the condition (altohugh this means that the condition must always be `x > 0` where `x` is C's value.
+The southernmost two circles can be thought of as the "body" of the while loop, and the conditional priority path as the condition (although this means that the condition must always be `x > 0` where `x` is C's value).

 ## 6 A program that outputs the number one
 ![A program that outputs the number one](../images/program-6.png?raw=true)